greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/proxy-ic.html.md

 The Greenplum *interconnect* \(the networking layer\) refers to the inter-process communication between segments and the network infrastructure on which this communication relies.
 For information about the Greenplum architecture and interconnect, see [About the Greenplum Architecture](../intro/arch_overview.html).

-In general, when running a query, a QD \(query dispatcher\) on the Greenplum master creates connections to one or more QE \(query executor\) processes on segments, and a QE can create connections to other QEs.
+In general, when running a query, a QD \(query dispatcher\) on the Greenplum coordinator creates connections to one or more QE \(query executor\) processes on segments, and a QE can create connections to other QEs.
 For a description of Greenplum query processing and parallel query processing, see [About Greenplum Query Processing](../query/topics/parallel-proc.html).

-By default, connections between the QD on the master and QEs on segment instances and between QEs on different segment instances require a separate network port.
+By default, connections between the QD on the coordinator and QEs on segment instances and between QEs on different segment instances require a separate network port.
 You can configure a Greenplum system to use proxies when Greenplum communicates between the QD and QEs and between QEs on different segment instances.
 The interconnect proxies require only one network connection for Greenplum internal communication between two segment instances, so it consumes fewer connections and ports than `TCP` mode, and has better performance than `UDPIFC` mode in a high-latency network.

 To enable interconnect proxies for the Greenplum system, set these system configuration parameters.

 -   List the proxy ports with the parameter [gp\_interconnect\_proxy\_addresses](../../ref_guide/config_params/guc-list.html#gp_interconnect_proxy_addresses).
-You must specify a proxy port for the master, standby master, and all segment instances.
+You must specify a proxy port for the coordinator, standby coordinator, and all segment instances.
 -   Set the parameter [gp\_interconnect\_type](../../ref_guide/config_params/guc-list.html#gp_interconnect_type) to `proxy`.

 **Note:** When expanding a Greenplum Database system, you must deactivate interconnect proxies before adding new hosts and segment instances to the system, and you must update the `gp_interconnect_proxy_addresses` parameter with the newly-added segment instances before you re-enable interconnect proxies.